sp-squared/wordlepy/README.md

 ## Based on Pixegami's Implementation
 https://youtu.be/SyWeex-S6d0

-# Screenshot of code in Linux terminal
+# Screenshot of WORDLE in VS Code.
 ![Screenshot from 2022-05-23 23-11-59](https://user-images.githubusercontent.com/44488139/169961334-11e7edd6-fd38-42b6-8d19-cab1a5471ba2.png)